Magomed Magomedov (fighter): Post Grand Prix

 In his first bout after losing in the grand prix, Magomedov faced Danny Sabatello on July 30, 2023 at Bellator MMA x Rizin 2.
 He won the fight via a guillotine choke submission in the first round.

 Magomedov faced Patchy Mix in a rematch, for the Bellator Bantamweight World Championship on May 17, 2024 at Bellator Champions Series 2.
 He lost the fight via a split decision.

 Professional Fighters League

 On February 21, 2025, the promotion officially revealed that Magomedov was join the 2025 PFL Bantamweight Tournament.

 In the quarterfinal, Magomedov was scheduled to face Leandro Higo on April 11, 2025, at PFL 2.
 However, Magomedov withdrew from the tournament due to injury and was replaced by Josh Rettinghouse.

 In a tournament alternate bout, Magomedov faced Sarvarjon Khamidov on June 20, 2025, at PFL 6.
 He won the bout via unanimous decision.

 Magomedov faced former Bellator Bantamweight Champion Sergio Pettis on October 3, 2025, at PFL Champions Series 3.
 He lost the bout via knockout in the second round.

+Magomedov faced Leandro Higo on May 2, 2026, at PFL Sioux Falls.
+At the weigh-ins, Magomedov weighed in at 136.8 pounds, 0.8 pounds over the bantamweight non-title fight limit and he was fined a percentage of his purse, which went to Higo.
+He won the fight via split decision.

+Magomedov faced Daniel Marcos on August 22, 2026, at PFL Tampa.
+He lost the fight via technical knockout in round three after being rendered unable to continue due to a shoulder injury.